udacity/create-your-own-adventure/english/marshmallow.md

 [Interrogate the man for clues](./movie-ripoffs/zoolander/zoolander.md)

-These marshmallows are numerous and they look so delicious, despite the feeling they're somehow judging you for only wearing one sock.
+These marshmallows are numerous and they look so delicious.
+... despite the feeling they're somehow judging you for only wearing one sock.

 You reach out to grab a handful of the marshmallow wall, but you can't seem to take the handful away from the wall.